 Kever Rachel – Bethlehem

-Rachel's grave Jacob buried Rachel on the side of the road leading to Bethlehem so that Jews passing by on their way to exile would be able to stop and prey for redemption.
-Rachel would intercede on the worshiper’s behalf and hasten the answer to our prayers.
-The original kever was built in 1841, funded by Montefiore but in 1998 it underwent a complete renovation including secure protective walls around the complex.
+Jacob buried Rachel on the side of the road leading to Bethlehem so that Jews passing by on their way to exile would be able to stop and pray for redemption.
+Rachel would intercede on the worshiper’s behalf and make their prayers even stronger.
+The original Kever Rachel was built in 1841, funded by Montefiore but in 1998 it underwent a complete renovation including secure protective walls around the complex.

-This Rabbi was the son-in-law of Rabbi Shimon bar Yochai and he performed many mitzvoth especially in his love for fellow man.
+This Rabbi was the son-in-law of Rabbi Shimon bar Yochai and he performed many good deeds (mitzvoth) especially in his love for fellow man.
 Several times he solved problems by pointing out the mitzvah that the person was not performing correctly.
 It is traditional to circle his grave seven times.

 Rabbi Shimon Bar Yochai (Rashbi) – Mt.
 Meron

-This 15th century tsadik was born in Spain, was educated in Turkey and there began writing his interpretation of Rambam’s Mishnah.
-He also wrote Bais Yosef and in these works strived to show where earlier sages got their sources.
-He then moved to Tsfat (Safed) in Israel and there wrote a book to explain the Halachah laws in a way that the common man could understand without being a great scholar.
-This book is the Shulchan Aruch.
+This 15th-century tsadik was born in Spain and educated in Turkey where he began writing his interpretation of Rambam’s Mishnah.
+He also wrote Bais Yosef where he focused on the early sages.
+He then moved to Tzfat (Safed) in Israel where he wrote the Shulchan Aruch explaining the Halachah laws in a way that the common man could understand without being a great scholar.
 He wrote other books and was highly regarded as an authority on Jewish law.
-Karo died in 1575 but his book remains a mainstay of most religious Jewish households.
+Karo died in 1575 but his books remain the mainstay of most religious Jewish households.